Gilding & Gilders

 Companies supplying goods or services for Gilding & Gilders

 Campbell Smith & Co have created and restored fine interiors since 1873.
 Our decorators are highly skilled in historic decorative finishes such as distempers, flat oil paints and limewash, gilding, stencilling, trompe l’oeil, mural, marbling and graining techniques as well as the restoration of historic interior fabrics.
-Through our in-house experience, the National Collection for Historic Decoration, and our alliance with Crick Smith University of Lincoln, we undertake thorough analysis, tests and detailed reports on historic decorative finishes.
+We undertake thorough analysis, tests and detailed reports on historic decorative finishes.
 Using this research we can develop new schemes or preserve existing schemes whilst ensuring that any new finishes are fully reversible.

 Founded in 1988, Giltwood Restoration undertakes all aspects of oil and water gilding, from antique furniture and picture frames to architectural work.
 The practice is run by Martin Body, a full specialist member of BAFRA and the practice is on the Conservation Register.
 We provide restoration and conservation services for existing and new gilded surfaces and features.
 One of our specialities is picture frame conservation for museums, galleries, churches and private clients.
 We hold CIS registration and have up to date Health and Safety policy documentation and Method Statements.
 Our workshops are located in London.